-Netflix tests out a possible password-sharing crackdown
+Netflix Tests Out a Possible Password-Sharing Crackdown

-NEW YORK (AP) — Netflix is testing a way to crack down on password sharing.
+NEW YORK — Netflix is testing a way to crack down on password sharing.

 The popular streaming service has been using popups to ask some users to verify their account via email or text, or to “verify later.”